-- Push the (it) button on the keyfob.
+Push the button on the keyfob.
 All doors lock.
-The hazard lights flash twice and the horn beeps once to indicate all doors are locked. - When the (\tilde{t}) button is pushed with all doors locked, the hazard lights flash twice and the horn beeps once as a reminder that the doors are already locked.
+The hazard lights flash twice and the horn beeps once to indicate all doors are locked.

+When the button is pushed with all doors locked, the hazard lights flash twice and the horn beeps once as a reminder that the doors are already locked.

 The horn may or may not beep.
-Refer to "Silencing the horn beep feature" (vehicles without navigation system) in the "Predriving checks and adjustments" section or "Vehicle electronic systems" (vehicles with navigation system) in the "Display screen, heater, air conditioner, audio and phone systems" section.
+Refer to "Silencing the horn beep feature" in the "Pre-driving checks and adjustments" section later in this manual.

-4. Confirm that the ^(m) indicator light comes on.
-The ^(m) light stays on for about 30 seconds.
+- 4. Confirm that the indicator light comes on.
+The light stays on for about 30 seconds.
 The vehicle security system is now pre-armed.
 After about 30 seconds the vehicle security system automatically shifts into the armed phase.
-The ^(m) light begins to flash once every 3 seconds.
-If, during the 30-second pre-arm time period, the door is unlocked by the key or the keyfob, or the ignition switch is placed to ACC or ON, the system will not arm.

-- If the key is turned slowly when locking the door, the system may not arm.
+The light begins to flash once every 3 seconds.
+If, during the 30-second pre-arm time period, the driver's door is unlocked by the key or the keyfob, or the ignition switch is placed in ACC or ON position, the system will not arm. - If the key is turned slowly when locking the driver's door, the system may not arm.
 Furthermore, if the key is turned beyond the vertical position toward the unlock position to remove the key, the system may be disarmed when the key is removed.
-If the indicator light fails to glow for a period of time, unlock the door once and lock it again. - Even when the driver and/or passengers are in the vehicle, the system will arm with all doors closed and locked with the ignition switch in the OFF position. - The lockable bedside storage compartment (if so equipped) is not protected by the vehicle security system.
+If the indicator light fails to glow for a period of time, unlock the door once and lock it again.

+Even when the driver and/or passengers are in the vehicle, the system will arm with all doors closed and locked with the ignition switch placed in the OFF position.